freenas/freenas-docs/userguide/system.rst

 Click :guilabel:`SUBMIT` to automatically generate and upload the report to https://redmine.ixsystems.com/projects/freenas/issues.
-This process can take several minutes, depending on the debug file size.
-A pop-up window displays a URL to the new ticket.
+This process can take several minutes while information is collected and sent. window displays a URL to the new ticket.
 Use the URL to view or add more information to the report.
 #endif freenas